YKiselev/assets/README.md

     }
 }
 ```
+## ReadableResource<T> interface

-3) Api to be implemented by user for each supported asset class
+Api to be implemented by user for each supported asset class
 ```java
 public interface ReadableResource<T> {